Tinkers Point and Beaches Path ECT : Witless Bay to La Manche Provincial Park

 La Manche Provincial Park inlet and coastline.

-Shortly after this point the path led to a boardwalk which clung to the side of the rock face.
+Shortly after this point, the path led to a boardwalk which clung to the side of the rock face.
 After turning the corner the noted La Manche Suspension bridge came into view!
 Before reaching the bridge we climbed a long wood staircase up a hill, just to turn back down again, but it did give wonderful views of the bridge.
-The 45 foot long suspension bridge spans a chasm over a beautiful waterfall.
-On the other side of the bridge we found the trail head for the La Manche Village Path, marking the completion of this trail and the point where we will return to tomorrow.
+The 45-foot-long suspension bridge spans a chasm over a beautiful waterfall.
+On the other side of the bridge, we found the trailhead for the La Manche Village Path, marking the completion of this trail and the point where we will return tomorrow.

 La Manche Provincial Park bridge and coastline in Newfoundland